 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The German growing area Franconia was earlier in the three areas Maindreieck.
-Mainviereck and Steigerwald with 23 major layers and 216 individual layers structured.
-In November 2011, a new regulation was passed by the members of the Franconian Winegrowing Association.
-The three old areas are replaced by 12 much smaller ones.
-In the medium to long term, these will replace the 23 major locations.
-The old areas once played a role in the predominant marketing of Franconian table wine, which they had lost for some time.
-Before this conversion, the following description applied to the Steigerwald area:
+The German growing area Franconia used to be in the three areas Maindreieck.
+Mainviereck and Steigerwald with 23 large layers and 216 individual layers.
+In November 2011 a new regulation was decided by the members of the Franconian Wine Association.
+The three old areas will be replaced by 12 much smaller ones.
+In the medium to long term, these will also replace the 23 large locations.
+The old areas once played a role in the predominant marketing of Franconian table wine, which they had lost for a long time.
+Before this change, the following description applied to the Steigerwald area:

-The Steigerwald area is located in the east and covers more than 1,500 hectares of vineyards.
-This includes a section of the Tauber valley in the headwaters of the Tauber near Rothenburg.
-The type of soil is heat-storing gypsum keuper.
-Layers of this formation are called "Rising" (therefore Steigerwald).
+The Steigerwald area is in the east and covers over 1,500 hectares of vineyards.
+This includes a section of the Tauber valley in the source area of the Tauber near Rothenburg.
+Heat-storing gypsum keuper prevails as the floor type.
+Layers of this formation are called "climbing" (hence Steigerwald).
 These are the highest Franconian vineyards up to almost 400 meters above sea level.
-The most common varieties are Müller-Thurgau with 35%, Silvaner and Bacchus.
-The area is divided into the nine major locations Burgberg, Burgweg, Herrenberg, Kapellenberg, shield, Schlossberg, Schloßstück, Steige and Zabelstein.
+The most common types are Müller-Thurgau with 35%, Silvaner and Bacchus.
+The area is divided into the nine major locations Burgberg, Burgweg, Herrenberg, Kapellenberg, Schild, Schloßberg, Schloßstück, Steige and Zabelstein.